-It is illegal to possess any amount of cannabis without a prescription.
-If used recreationally, the act is considered an illegal offense.
-Florida law states that cannabis is a Schedule I controlled substance.
-A person who possesses less than 20 grams of cannabis will face misdemeanor charges.
-However, if you have more than 20 grams in possession, you may face felony charges.
+It is illegal to possess any amount of cannabis in Florida without a doctor's recommendation.
+Florida law states that non-medical marijuana is a controlled substance.
+A person who possesses less than 20 grams of cannabis can be charged with a first degree misdemeanor or if they have more than 20 grams in their possession they may face felony charges.

 The penalties for marijuana possession exceeding 20 grams are severe.
-Conviction may mean paying a large fine, probation, and even possible prison time.
+Conviction may mean years of probation, and even possible prison time.
 All of these legal consequences can be life altering.
-If you or someone you know has been charged with marijuana possession, it is important that you seek an experienced defense attorney.
+If you or someone you know has been charged with misdemeanor or felony marijuana possession, it is important that you seek an experienced defense attorney.

-Were you recently arrested in the Florida panhandle area for allegedly possessing a felony amount of cannabis?
-Exercise your right to remain silent with the authorities.
-Contact the practiced criminal defense attorney, John Terrezza, at Terrezza Law, and start your plan of defense today.
+Were you recently arrested in the Florida panhandle area for possessing cannabis?
+Exercise your right to remain silent.
+Contact the experienced criminal defense attorney, John Terrezza, at Terrezza Law, and build a strong defense starting today.

-John Terrezza is a skilled attorney who aggressively defends clients accused of marijuana crimes throughout Escambia County.
+John Terrezza is an experienced attorney who aggressively defends clients accused of marijuana crimes throughout Escambia County.
 He is passionate about his clients and works tirelessly to obtain the best possible results for your case.
-Additionally, he is familiar within Florida criminal courts.
-John Terrezza will exhaust all possible resources to provide you with every legal option available for your case.
+John Terrezza will exhaust all possible resources to obtain the best possible outcome in your case.

-Terrezza Law defends clients accused of marijuana related crimes in the First Judicial Circuit of Florida including Milton, Gulf Breeze, Navarre in Santa Rosa County, and Pensacola in Escambia County.
+Terrezza Law defends clients accused of marijuana related crimes in the First Judicial Circuit of Florida including Milton, Gulf Breeze, Navarre in Santa Rosa County, and Pensacola in Escambia County and in the United States District Court for the Northern District of Florida.

 Stay ahead of the prosecution.
 Call Terrezza Law at (850) 764-5291 to speak to John Terrezza, an experienced criminal defense attorney.